ryanGill8120/nlp-review-sentiment-analysis/README.md

 ### XLNet

-XLNet seeks to combine the best of Auto-Regressive (AR) and Auto-Encoded (AE) models by implementing a high-level permutation technique during pre-training which trains it into a state of capable of higher accuracy on many NLP tasks, famously being one of the first models to outcompete BERT.
+XLNet seeks to combine the best of Auto-Regressive (AR) and Auto-Encoded (AE) models by implementing a high-level permutation technique during pre-training which makes it capable of higher accuracy on many NLP tasks, famously being one of the first models to outcompete BERT.

 The topics discussed on XLNet are:
 - The general idea of the permuatation approach
 - Model Architecture challenges and solutions